 Having been one of the original contributors to football magazine 90 Minutes in 1990, he launched Mega Sports in 1993, before moving into the football market full-time later the same year.
 Spending eight years at Emap as the Managing Editor of Match, he transformed the title into the UK’s biggest selling football magazine, with weekly sales peaking at 242,000 copies.
 During his editorship he also launched fortnightly sister title Sported and was voted Emap’s Editor Of The Year.

 His travels around Japan for the World Cup in 2002 were documented in the BBC TV programme Beckham For Breakfast, while his book, World Cup Stories: The History Of The FIFA World Cup, was published in April 2006 to accompany a BBC television series and reached the hardback bestsellers list.
 The first edition of his football encyclopedia The Complete Book Of Football has sold 60,000 copies since its publication in 2003 and the second edition was recently published in various foreign language editions around the world, including Hungarian, German, Russian, Romanian and Czech.
 It was also published in the USA as The Complete Book Of Soccer and the third edition appeared in Australia as The SBS Complete Book Of Football.

-In the past he has worked as a freelance broadcast journalist for BBC Radio 5 and has contributed to many magazines, newspapers and websites, including Four Four Two, The Times, Mojo, eMusic, Total Sport, Sports Quarterly, Uncut, Guitarist, Rhythm, The Sportsman, More, Well Red, Outlook, Phaze 1, Cut and he is a regular contributor to the England match day programme for home games at Wembley.
+He has worked as a freelance broadcast journalist for BBC Radio 5 and has contributed to many magazines, newspapers and websites, including Four Four Two, The Times, Mojo, eMusic, Total Sport, Sports Quarterly, Uncut, Guitarist, Rhythm, The Sportsman, More, Well Red, Outlook, Phaze 1, Cut and he is a regular contributor to the England match day programme for home games at Wembley.

 He has also been a regular byline columnist for Ice, Sport First, Football First and Your Cat, where he wrote a monthly column titled ‘My Life With Stalin - An Everyday Tale Of One Bloke And His Cat’.